 Talent Maphosa is the Technical Director at OPHID.
 Since joining the organization in 2015, Talent has contributed to the FACE HIV program’s strategic direction, building the technical capacity and expertise within the consortium.
 He also provides clinical technical guidance to the Ministry of Health and Child Care and relevant stakeholders on the design and implementation of facility-based HIV Care and Treatment services.
 Talent is a qualified medical doctor with a diploma in HIV Management and a Masters in Development Studies from the University of the Free State.

-Ronald Sagonda, Finance and Operations Director for the FACE HIV Program in OPHID, oversees the FACE consortium finances, grants performance and operations.
-He has 14 years progressive senior level experience spanning financial reporting and analysis, developing and implementing systems of internal control, budgeting, accounting, management and corporate governance in the not for profit sector.
-Ronald is a CIMA qualified finance professional (ACMA, CGMA) with a MBA and B.Acc.Hons.
-Degrees and graduate of the Institute of Chartered Secretaries and Administrators in Zimbabwe.
+Ronald Sagonda, Finance and Operations Director manages the finances, grants and operations.
+He has 14 years progressive senior level experience spanning accounting, financial reporting and analysis, developing and implementing systems of internal control, budgeting, management, administration and corporate governance in the not for profit sector.
+Ronald is a CIMA and ICSAZ qualified finance professional (ACMA, CGMA, ACIS) with a MBA and BAcc.Hons.
+Degrees

 Karen Webb is the Knowledge Management and Impact Analysis Director with OPHID, directing the design, implementation, analysis and dissemination of process, outcome and impact evaluations and targeted assessments.
 She has over 15 years’ experience in HIV and public health program design and evaluation in sub-Saharan Africa.
 Karen brings her passion for innovation and implementation science methods to every aspect of her work.
 She has a B.A (Hons.)
 Psychology degree, an M.Sc. in Public Health (LSHTM, UK) and is a Ph.D.
 Candidate (Inf. & Pop.
 Health, UCL).